biocodellc/geomedb/README.md

 library(fims)
 ```

-Now, to use the FIMS package in R you need to at least authenticate, like so:
+Now, to use the FIMS package in R you need to at least authenticate, obtaining the username and password from the project administrator:

-You must first authenticate (obtain user/pass from project admin)
 ```
 auth<-authentication("user","pass",25)
 ```